 A training package of support is delivered to add value to national governing body qualifications, with particular focus on understanding and developing a coaching philosophy, as well as considering honesty and ethics when delivering sport.
 Each coach who joins our academy this year will be asked to identify a suitable community club together with a mentor already known to them to provide ongoing advice and guidance.
 Coaches who are unable to do this will receive support.
 All mentors will also be invited to receive training through the project.

-In 2016-17, 20 young people signed up to the programme and 12 of them completed all of the modules and their coaching placement by June 2017.
+In 2016-17, the first year of the programme, 20 young people signed up and 12 of them completed all of the modules and their coaching placement by June 2017.
 When asked what they enjoyed most about being part of the Academy the responses included:

 - “Seeing how different coaches work and across different sports”